-Cllr Andrew (Drew) Hendry

-(Highland Council), was elected as a councillor in May 2007.
-He has an established background in senior retail and manufacturing management and has worked at Director level with a multinational company before setting up his own business in 1999.
-He is former chair of the council's Planning, Environment and Development Committee and sits on the Highland Council's Resources Committee.
+Cllr Andrew (Drew) Hendry (Highland Council) was elected as a Highland Councillor in May 2007.
+He has an established background in senior retail and manufacturing management and has worked at Director level with a multinational company before setting up his own Business in 1999.
+He is chair of the council's Planning, Environment and Development Committee and sits on the Education, Culture and Sport Committee.

-Cllr Marcus Humphrey

-(Aberdeenshire Council - Scottish Conservative), is a Chartered Surveyor who has been involved in farming, forestry, tourism and land management in the Park.
-He has over 40 years experience of Local Government and is currently Deputy Provost of Aberdeenshire Council.
+Clir Marcus Humphrey (Aberdeenshire Council - Scottish Conservative) is a Chartered Surveyor who has been involved in farming, forestry, tourism and land management in the Park area.
+He is currently Deputy Provost of Aberdeenshire Council and Vice-Chairman of the Council's Infrastructure Services Committee.

 Robert Kinnaird from Kingussie, is Principal, Glenmore Lodge, sportscotland's national outdoor training centre based at Glenmore.
-He is chair of the National Park branding group, member of the Local Outdoor Access Forum (LOAF) and sits on the CNPA's Staffing and Recruitment Committee.
-He holds both an international mountain leader licence and international ski instructor's licence.
+He is chair of the National Park branding group, member of LOAF and sits on the CNPA's Staffing and Recruitment Committee.
+He holds both an international mountain leader licence and international ski